oroinc/documentation/backend/extension/add-extension.rst

 **Pricing Info** – any additional information about pricing of the extension you want to provide.
 This field is optional.

-**Short Description** – a short overview of the extension that will appear on its page in the Marketplace.
+**Short Description** – a short overview of the extension that will appear on its page in the Extensions Store.
 This is also an optional field.

-**Choose default image** – you may add up to 8 images to your extension and choose the default one that will appear along to its name in the Marketplace and on the extension page.
+**Choose default image** – you may add up to 8 images to your extension and choose the default one that will appear along to its name in the Extensions Store and on the extension page.
 The images must be in JPEG, PNG, or GIF formats, up to 1MB in size.

-**Marketplace and Category selection** – each extension must belong to at least one marketplace (e.g. OroCRM or OroPlatform), and belong to at least one category.
+**Category selection** – each extension must belong to at least one product (e.g., OroCRM, OroCommerce, or OroPlatform) and belong to at least one category.
 If you do not see a proper category to put your extension in, you can request for creation of a new one in the form on the right.

 **Description, Release Notes, and Previous Versions** – These fields are optional and are supposed